-Is Inspire Medical Systems, Inc. (NYSE:INSP) a worthy investment right now?
-Investors who are in the know are becoming more confident.
-The number of long hedge fund positions rose by 2 in recent months.
-Our calculations also showed that insp isn’t among the 30 most popular stocks among hedge funds.
-INSP was in 15 hedge funds’ portfolios at the end of December.
-There were 13 hedge funds in our database with INSP holdings at the end of the previous quarter.
+Is Inspire Medical Systems, Inc. (NYSE:INSP) worth your attention right now?
+The smart money is taking an optimistic view.
+The number of bullish hedge fund bets improved by 2 recently.
+Our calculations also showed that INSP isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
+INSP was in 21 hedge funds’ portfolios at the end of the fourth quarter of 2019.
+There were 19 hedge funds in our database with INSP positions at the end of the previous quarter.

-What have hedge funds been doing with Inspire Medical Systems, Inc. (NYSE:INSP)?
+What does smart money think about Inspire Medical Systems, Inc. (NYSE:INSP)?

-Let’s check out hedge fund activity in other stocks similar to Inspire Medical Systems, Inc. (NYSE:INSP).
-These stocks are Washington Prime Group Inc. (NYSE:WPG), Varex Imaging Corporation (NASDAQ:VREX), Emerald Expositions Events, Inc. (NYSE:EEX), and Codexis, Inc. (NASDAQ:CDXS).
+Let’s also examine hedge fund activity in other stocks similar to Inspire Medical Systems, Inc. (NYSE:INSP).
+These stocks are Winnebago Industries, Inc. (NYSE:WGO), Sogou Inc. (NYSE:SOGO), LTC Properties Inc (NYSE:LTC), and Cavco Industries, Inc. (NASDAQ:CVCO).
 All of these stocks’ market caps resemble INSP’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|